matthew-0x/store_manager/README.md

 Treat the `Customers.json` file like a database — not all customers in the `Customers.json` file would have made a purchase that day, and when reading from the file consider memory efficient approaches.

-### Part 2: Updating Stock
+### Part 2: Process XML and convert to Object asynchronously

 The Stock.xml file includes the quantity of each item purchased that day & it is incorrect until updated from today's orders.
 For each order, update the corresponding quantities in the `Stock.xml` file.

 Remove any duplicates & add products if they do not exist.

-The updated Stock should be output to `summaries/Stock.xml`.
+The updated Stock should be placed in `summaries/Stock.xml`.

 ## Considerations